Design Begins at Home

 By Stuart Mitchner

 Most of us grow up with an innate sensitivity to architecture and design.
 This primal design sense no doubt comes to life as soon as your parents hang a pretty mobile above your crib.
-As you grow up, you’re likely to develop an attachment to familiar objects, as I did, for example, to the curtains that can be seen in photos of the duplex my parents were renting when I was born and the air conditioner in my room.
-The curtains moved with us from home to home, and so did our AC.
+As you grow up, you’re likely to develop an attachment to familiar objects, as I did, for example, to the french doors that I might have once seen in a relative’s house or the curtains that can be seen in photos of the duplex my parents were renting when I was born and the air conditioner in my room.
+Obviously, as we move through our ages we develop our own tastes as to what designs we like more, and we may dabble in designing our own interiors or we might just look to professionals such as interiors by popov to find something that stands out.
+However, we will always revert back to what we knew and how that stayed with us as time went by.
+Compared to the doors, I grew more fond of the curtains as they moved with us from home to home, and so did our AC.

 Talking about the curtains, I thought of the them when I saw Louis Kahn’s watercolor of a child’s room in George A. Marcus and William Whitaker’s Houses of Louis Kahn (Yale $70).
 Though the image had no obvious aesthetic relationship to the cozy, colorful disorder I inhabited between the ages of 12 and 19, the ambience felt right.
 It was less easy to connect with the amusing photograph of Lenore and Bobby Weiss lounging in their Kahn-designed house in suburban Philadelphia, Bobby with his head in Lenore’s lap, amid a dizzying array of imagery and artifacts that would make an amusing New Yorker cover or cartoon.
 You can see Kahn’s style in the elements of the interior design, but the overall effect is bizarre, beginning with the huge black and white Cubist fantasy of the wall overlooking the happy couple.
 In the adjacent text, Kahn’s daughter Sue Ann describes his response to her question “Daddy, why don’t you ever design us a house?”
 His reason was the feeling that his life at home never lived up to his romantic ideal of what a home was.
 “You don’t build a home,” she remembers him saying.
 “You build a house,” As the editors point out, home was an elusive concept for someone who had “three children with three different women.”